operand/agency/README.md

 ## Adding an Environment-Aware Agent

-Finally we get to the fun part!
+Finally we get to the cool part!

 We'll now add an intelligent agent into this environment and see that it is easily able to understand and interact with any of the systems or humans we've